 According to their reports, the number of migrants to the OECD countries has been increasing.
 While integration policies for refugees, migrant women, and youth should improve further, the employment rate of migrants in the host countries has improved significantly (1).
-This is a good sign of integration for migrants.
 As a result, more than 15% of the workforce is supplied by migrants in the OECD countries.
 Migrants can contribute to societies economically, especially when they are integrated.
-Another report shows that migrants contribute to societies (by tax, workforce) more than they receive from societies (social benefits, public services) (2).
+Another report shows that migrants contribute to societies more than they receive from societies (social benefits, public services) (2).

 Since many OECD countries face labor shortages, labor migrants are considered a potential solution.
 In addition to the supply of workforce, they can bring diversity, new business, and further economic and social development of the host society.
-Therefore, it is important for countries to be attractive to migrants, and the OECD reports that it is essential for the host country to have a good economic condition and high quality of life.
+Therefore, it is essential for the host country to have a good economic condition and high quality of life to be attractive to migrants.
 In addition, adequate and prompt visa procedures, tax policy, gender equality, attitude towards immigrants, and potential for long-term employment are important factors (3).
-It seems that many countries should improve these factors and integration of migrants as many migrants leave the host country within 5 years of their arrival.
+It seems that many countries should improve these factors as many migrants leave the host country within a short term, e.g. 5 years after their arrival.

-The OECD collaborates with the EU to monitor the integration of migrants in 40 countries with almost 80 indicators, such as labor market and social integration.
-According to their report, many migrants tend to work with “over-qualified jobs” and that could be one of the reasons why the host country can’t keep them for the long term (4).
-Much effort is needed for each country and the OECD helps provide a guide by conducting national integration analysis.
+The OECD collaborates with the EU to monitor the integration of migrants in 40 countries.
+They evaluate approximately 80 indicators, such as labor market and social integration.
+According to their report, many migrants tend to work with “over-qualified jobs” and that could be a reason why the host country can’t keep them for a long-term (4).
+Much effort is needed for each country, and the OECD helps provide a guide by conducting analyses of integration levels for each country.

-Apart from economic impact and labor market for migrants, the OECD collaborates with the UNHCR to try to ensure complementary pathways for migrants who migrate for international protection.
-Between 2010-2022, over 2 million people could migrate to the OECD countries either via work, study, or family reunification instead of asylum status from the countries where many refugees come from (5).
+Apart from economic impact and labor market for migrants, the OECD collaborates with the UNHCR to ensure complementary pathways for migrants who migrate for international protection.
+Between 2010-2022, over 2 million people were able to migrate to the OECD countries either via work, study, or family reunification, instead of asylum status from the countries where many refugees come from (5).

 As we can see, the OECD measures and monitors migration mainly but not exclusively from economic aspects, and help each country to integrate migrants for their sustainable economic growth.